What is Allied International Credit Corp (AIC)?

 For more information, read our guide about debt statute of limitations.

-How to stop Allied International Credit Corp (AIC) from calling
+How to stop calls from Allied International Credit Corp (AIC)

 How to file a complaint about Allied International Credit Corp (AIC)

-If Allied International Credit Corp (AIC) doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that Allied International Credit Corp (AIC) is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.